Moving to Ireland from the UK 2026: Day-One Rights & Brexit Gotchas

 For detailed information about opening a bank account, including how to handle the proof of address challenge and comparisons of different banks, see our banking in Ireland guide.

-• Ireland uses kilometres, not miles
+• Ireland uses kilometres, not miles — speed limits are in km/h

-• Petrol and diesel are more expensive
+• Petrol and diesel are typically 10–15% more expensive than UK averages

-• NCT (similar to MOT) required for vehicles over 4 years old
+• Motor tax (road tax) must be paid annually; NCT (the Irish MOT equivalent) is required for vehicles over 4 years old

 Finding accommodation